FAQ - Handicap License Plate or Placard

 An MVR 32-6-230 Application for Disability Access Parking Privileges must be submitted in its original form to the license issuing official.
 The form must be signed by the physician (not stamped) and must indicate whether the disability is permanent or temporary.

 The form must be signed by the recipient or legal guardian and must be accompanied by a driver’s license or state issued ID.
 If a photo ID is not available please contact one of our local offices for further instructions.

 Important things to know about handicapped plates and placards.

-A police report is required if a tag or placard is being replaced for a third time due to being lost or stolen.
+- A police report is required if a tag or placard is being replaced for a second time due to being lost or stolen.